megaannum/forms/tutorial/forms/Tutorial.md

 An interactive Glyph
 response to keyboard and/or mouse events while a non-interactive Glyph does not.
 Well, thats mostly true.
-All Glyph's respond to a right mouse click,
-<RightMouse>, and displays context sensitive information in a popup.
+All Glyph's respond to a right mouse click, &ltRightMouse>, and displays context sensitive information in a popup.

 For more detail see [Glyph Overview](https://github.com/megaannum/forms/blob/master/tutorial/forms/GlyphOverview.md)